 If you have a Path and a filename with more than one extension, such as filezip.tar.gz, one of the above-mentioned methods will not work directly.
 You’ll need to tweak the above code slightly to get a filename without an extension.

-Let’s look at how to use with suffix and Path from the Pathlib library to get a filename from any number of extensions in the example below.
+Let’s look at how to use with suffixes and Path from the Pathlib library to get a filename from any number of extensions in the example below.

 #importing Path from Pathlib Library from os import path from pathlib import Path #Initializing the Path from where you need #The Filename. pathToGetFileName = "C:/Test2/FileTest.tar.gz" filenameWithPath = Path(pathToGetFileName).with_suffix('').stem #Printing Filename without Extension print(filenameWithPath)